Kushal997-das/Project-Guidance/CONTRIBUTING.md

  ```

  ## Step 6 : Pull Request
-- Go to your repository in browser and click on compare and pull requests.
+- Go to your repository in your browser and click on compare and pull requests.
 Then add a title and description to your pull request that explains your contribution.
-- Make sure your PR easy to review.
-That means having a clear description and only touching code that's necessary for your change.
+- Make sure your PR is easy to review.
+That means having a clear description and only touching code that is necessary for your change.
-- Check your spelling and grammar.
+- Check your spelling and grammars.
-- Remove any trailing whitespace.
+- Remove any trailing whitespaces.

 **Note** :
-  - New categories, or improvements to the existing categorisation, are always welcome.
+  - New categories, or improvements to the existing categorisations are always welcome.
-  - Being an open source contributor doesn't just mean writing code, either.
-You can help out by writing documentation, tests, or even giving suggestions. 🏆
+  - Being an open source contributor doesn't just mean writing code, You can either help out by writing documentations, tests, or even giving suggestions. 🏆

 ## Need more help?🤔
 You can refer to the following articles on basics of Git and Github and also contact the Project [Mentor](https://github.com/Kushal997-das/), in case you are stuck: